Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rich with Fátima Pilgrims on the Avenida Mosteiro de Grijó on day fourteen of the Portuguese WayRich with Fátima Pilgrims on the Avenida Mosteiro de Grijó

-Heading back on the Camino, we came to this intersection in town, and turned right at the small chapel.
+Heading back on the Camino, after 600 meters from the entrance of the monastery, we came to this intersection in town, and turned right at the small chapel.
 We saw plenty of open cafés here in Grijó if needed, as well as food stores.
 You are at 19.5 kilometers total at the small chapel.

 This way on the Rua da Guarda kept us out of the center of town, and on a quiet road that circumnavigated the Monastery grounds, again delineated by the high walls.